debangana234/Linear-modelling-using-LIMMA/README.md

 **The objective is to evaluate evidence against the null hypothesis by calculating a p-value for the t-statistic that quantifies the difference in methylation between groups at each site.**
 We need to break that down to understand in detail.

-What is t-statistic?
+**What is t-statistic?**

-In simple statistical terms, The t-statistic measures the number of standard errors the estimated coefficient is away from the hypothesized value.
+In simple statistical terms, **the t-statistic measures the number of standard errors the estimated coefficient is away from the hypothesized value.**
 Now we need to interpret this in our methylation context.

 Mathematically the t-statistic at each CpG site is calculated as: